wiwaszko-intel/dlstreamer/docs/source/architecture_2.0/cpp_interfaces.md

-# ① Memory Interop and C++ abstract interfaces
+# Memory Interop and C++ abstract interfaces

-Deep Learning Streamer provides independent sub-component for zero-copy buffer sharing and memory interop between various frameworks and memory handles on CPU and GPU
+Deep Learning Streamer (DL Streamer) provides an independent sub-component for zero-copy buffer sharing and memory interop between various frameworks and memory handles on the CPU and GPU.

 - CPU memory `void*`
 - FFmpeg `AVFrame`